top of page

 It is against the law for a participant to engage in any hazing activity or threatens to engage in any activity that causes or is likely to cause harm or personal degradation to another participant.
 Threats or other forms of hazing should be immediately reported to the Life House Youth Center Staff.

-Use of or possession of any illegal substance at the Youth Center, or at any City-sponsored activity is grounds for Police notification and permanent suspension.
+Use of or possession of any illegal substance at the Youth Center, or at any LHYC sponsored activity is grounds for police notification and permanent suspension.

 Loitering